sam0x17/macro_magic/README.md

 crates, as long as you can modify the source code) for export.
 The tokens of these items can then be imported by the `import_tokens!` macro using the path to an item you have exported.

+Macro Magic is designed to work with stable Rust.

 ## Example

 Let's say you have some module that defines a bunch of type aliases like this: